Get the best periodontal/gums treatment by an experienced periodontist in West Delhi at Dental World’s Punjabi Bagh & Rajouri Garden Dental Clinics

 - Determination of the causative factor and elimination of any habits like tobacco chewing, improper oral care, piercings etc

-- Educating and teaching of proper oral hygiene methodology.
-This can include techniques of brushing technique demonstrations, making patients aware of the various other cleaning products available like dental floss, sugar free gums, mouth rinse etc.
+- Educating and teaching proper oral hygiene methodology.
+This can include brushing technique demonstrations, making patients aware of the various other cleaning products available like dental floss, sugar free gums, mouth rinse etc.

-- Deep cleaning in form of curettage, ultra sonic scaling and root planning
+- Deep cleaning in the form of curettage, ultrasonic scaling and root planing.

 - Destruction of surrounding bone